 1. Savannah Is Very Walkable (You May Not Need a Car)

-Savannah’s Historic District is flat, compact, and easy to walk.
-Most top spots—River Street, City Market, Forsyth Park—are close together.
+Savannah’s Historic District is flat, small, and simple to stroll around.
+Its popular spots–River Street, City Market, Forsyth Park — are close to each other.

-- Parking can be tricky and paid in many areas
+- Parking can be a challenge and is often charged in many places.

-Tip: If you’re staying downtown, skip renting a car until you leave the city.
+TIP: If you’re staying downtown, you can’t hire cars until you are leaving the city.

 2. You Can Walk With Alcohol (Yes, Really)